Guides

 When is Radiology report editor a good fit?

 A useful reporting editor understands modality, context, review, and signature.
 A generic text field does not support clinical operations.
-A useful pilot checks real reports, review quality, template fit, and integration friction.
+A useful pilot checks curated clinical material, review quality, template fit, and integration friction.

 Does this replace the radiologist?